MrC0mm0n/flight-board-demo/README.md

   - Average 130,000 passengers fly via YYZ each day.
 130,000 passengers each day/24 hours ≈ 5,416 passengers/hour.
 Assuming passengers & maybe 2 of thier loved ones visit the flight board app for updates on an 10 min basis, which makes 16,248 hourly ≈ 270 minutely ≈ 5 secondly visitor traffic.
 This translates to atleast 5+ read queries on the database per second.
 Hence the system has to be **optimized for high reads compared to writes**.
 This can be achieved with a cluster configuration wherein a primary DB receives writes and replica DBs for reads.
 DB indexes, DB server query cache, server-side caching, full-text search engine, etc... can help further to optimize performance.
   - Assuming atleast 10 RPS with each task time of 100ms would require **4 cores of compute power**, [RPS = Num. cores/Task time](https://wrongsideofmemphis.com/2013/10/21/requests-per-second-a-reference/)
 - Admins work in 8 hour shifts and ONLY one admin makes updates to flight details at any given time
-- Peaks and troughs will require **auto-scaling** of the app & database
+- Peaks and troughs will require **auto-scaling** of the app & database.
+During epidemic events that would halt the airline industry, the services can be bought down to reduce costs.
 - User traffic based on geography would require **regional scaling**
 - Implementing solution in Microsoft Azure
 - YYZs flight board currently requires users to refresh the page to load new or updated flight details.
 A better approach would be to push changes via a **real-time messaging system**